shatha893/Notes/Security/_1_Technical/_) Labs/Machines/FriendZone/FriendZone.md

 * Maybe I have to change my time zone to another one so that I can get something?
 * If I use one of these usernames `Known Usernames .. administrator, guest, krbtgt, domain admins, root, bin, none` supposing they're coming from the server and not from the tool itself, I might be able to get more info than running `enum4linux` with a blank username and password.
 These usernames seem to be from the tool itself.
 * I can `put` a file in the share `Development` as admin.
 This will allow me to upload a shell.
 What is left would be to access this shell and execute it.
+* It should've occurred to me that there's a possibility of LFI in both parameters because they both take a file as a value but I was so focused on the timezone thing and the hints and the stuff I read in the forum that I stopped thinking of anything other than the stuff I was reading that didn't help much.
+* I think the image_id parameter might be the one with the LFI.
 <br/><br/>